13. Paycom Center

-Were it not for the fantastic fans of the Thunder, Chesapeake would rank even worst.
+Formerly known as the Chesapeake Energy Arena, if it were it not for the fantastic fans of the Thunder, the Paycom Center would rank even worst.
 The arena, which opened in 2002, is the very definition of "meh."

 It has average seats, normal sightlines, standard amenities and barely enough bathrooms to handle the crowds.
-With its features and looks, Chesapeake is, at best, a mediocre arena.
+With its features and looks, Paycom Center is, at best, a mediocre arena.

 On Yelp, one critic writes: "Your scoreboard looks like it is from a high school gym and your concessions are average at best."